 The precise causes of Mongolian blue spots are unknown, as are risk factors that can increase your odds of getting them.
 However, melanin ultimately plays a role in any form of skin discoloration.

 Mongolian blue spots seem to be more common in people with dark skin, including people of African, East Indian, or Asian descent.

 Because of their color, Mongolian blue spots can be mistaken for bruises.
 They’re:

 - flat against the skin, with a normal skin texture

 - blue or blue-gray in color

-- usually between two and eight centimeters wide
+- usually 2 to 8 centimeters wide

 - usually present at birth or soon after

-If your child appears to have Mongolian blue spots, make sure that your pediatrician examines the spots at your baby’s first checkup.
-A physician can diagnose Mongolian blue spots based on their appearance.
+If your child appears to have Mongolian blue spots, make sure the pediatrician examines them at your baby’s first checkup.
+A doctor can diagnose Mongolian blue spots based on their appearance.

 The only possible complication of these spots is psychological.
 This is particularly the case for blue spots that are visible to others and last longer than childhood.